SalOne22/rimage/README.md

 ## Contribute

 If you are interested in contributing to the development of Rimage, you can get started by cloning the repository using Git or GitHub Desktop, followed by running `cargo build`.
-Once you have created your branch, you can make a pull request.
+Once you have created your branch and it builds successfully, you can make a pull request.
 Im new to GitHub so any help would be greatly appreciated! 🤘

 ## License